lefttree/lefttree.github.io/_posts/2015-06-03-JS-Best-Practices.md

 These include *any text used in elements you create*, *CSS class*, *ID names* and *general parameters of the interface you build*.

 Examples: easy youtube player project config object

 ```
 /*
-  This is the configuration of the player.
-Most likely you will
+  This is the configuration of the player.meng Most likely you will
   never have to change anything here, but it is good to be able
   to, isn't it?
 */